Early Law School Admission Program

 What are the program requirements?

-Can I select any participating law school?
+Can I select any partner law school?

 How well do I have to do on the LSAT?

 Candidates in ELSAP are not automatically accepted to a partner law school, but must receive high enough LSAT scores to satisfy each partner law school’s criteria.
 ELSAP candidates will receive help in preparing for the LSAT and receive other advice from the RMU pre-law advisor concerning the application process.
-All partner law schools take the candidate's highest LSAT score, so candidates can take the test more than once.

 What if I do not get a high enough LSAT score?